Our newsletter offers amazing insights,

 Taking up a position as pastry chef in a top Sandton hotel 2014, he soon resigned to pursue his newfound love for fine wine.

 Christopher is has recently passed his Level Two Diploma from the Wine and Spirit Education Trust with merit, whilst broadening his knowledge practically.
-Christopher has a certificate in Graphic Design, and is the Information Technician at Great Domaines.
+Christopher has a certificate in Graphic Design, and is the Graphic Designer and Website Manager at Great Domaines.
+He is currently studying toward his BA through UNISA.

 Contact Christopher: firstname.lastname@example.org